srushtikandagal/Srushti-Kandagal/README.md

 - Visualizes ML predictions on live streams
 - Built-in PDF Q&A powered by Retrieval-Augmented Generation

-### 🏥 Hospital Management System
+### 🐦 Twitter Scraper
-**Tech**: MySQL
+**Tech**: Python, Tweepy, Pandas
-- Secure, role-based CRUD system
-- Optimized for fast querying and clean UI
-- Focused on data integrity and patient records
+- Collects tweets from specified users or hashtags
+- Supports filtering by date range and keywords
+- Cleans and exports data to CSV for downstream analysis

+Cleans and exports data to CSV for downstream analysis
 ---

 ## 📜 Certifications